VSP Nursing Packages:

 We regret that we are unable to accept applications directly from individual students.
 Please have your home institution’s international or study abroad office contact us for further information.

-2019 registration deadline for the July Program is to be announced.
+2019 registration deadline for the July Program is March 29, 2019.
+Still Accepting Applications.

 July 13 to August 13, 2019